Turn to Vanguard for your small-business plan

 LOOKING FOR A FULL-SERVICE PLAN?

-Our program for small- and mid-sized businesses is a high-quality, easy-to-administer retirement offer for 401(k), 403(b), and other defined contribution plan types.
+Our program for small- and mid-sized businesses is a high-quality, easy-to-administer retirement offer for 401(k) plans, 403(b) plans and other retirement plan types.
 It includes a full range of services, such as low-cost investments, recordkeeping, plan administration, compliance, and participant education.
-The program is available for start-up businesses to those with assets in excess of $20 million.
+The program is available for start-up businesses to those with assets in excess of $50 million.

 A type of investment that pools shareholder money and invests it in a variety of securities.
 Each investor owns shares of the fund and can buy or sell these shares at any time.
 Mutual funds are typically more diversified, low-cost, and convenient than investing in individual securities, and they're professionally managed.